lobe/web-bootstrap/README.md

 ### Step 3 - Installing *Node*

 Next, we’re going to get you setup to run Node applications.
 Node is a javascript runtime engine that will run javascript on your computer.
-In manage Node versions, there’s a popular app called nvm (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
-In install nvm, run this command in your terminal:
+In manage Node versions, there’s a popular app called `nvm` (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
+To install `nvm`, run this command in your terminal:

 ```shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash
 ```
-After nvm is installed run the following commands to install the right version (12.18.1) of Node:
+After `nvm` is installed run the following commands to install the right version of Node:

 ```shell
 cd <path to this repository>